Published on in Health Tip of the Week

 Is your 5-year-old still eating the same three foods she’s liked since age 2 — and little else?
 Do you worry she’ll be off to college some day and still never know the joys of fruits or vegetables?

-“I’ve worked with children and parents for many years, and parents of picky eaters are among the most miserable, second only to the parents of kids who refuse to go to school,” says Katherine Dahlsgaard, PhD, ABPP, lead psychologist of the Anxiety Behaviors Clinic in CHOP’s Department of Child and Adolescent Psychiatry and Behavioral Sciences.
+You’re not alone.
+“I’ve worked with children and parents for 12 years, and parents of picky eaters are among the most miserable, and the older their picky eater gets, the more worried they become about their child's future,” says Katherine Dahlsgaard, PhD, ABPP, clinical director of the Anxiety Behaviors Clinic and the Picky Eaters Clinic in CHOP’s Department of Child and Adolescent Psychiatry and Behavioral Sciences.

 “It is heartbreaking for parents when their kids don’t enjoy family meals, eat like all the other kids at birthday parties, or participate in big celebrations like Thanksgiving,” she says.